Bansipatel083/phishing-detection-for-url/README.md

 - [License](#license)

 ## **Introduction**
 Phishing is a cybercrime where attackers attempt to obtain sensitive information such as usernames, passwords, and credit card details by disguising themselves as trustworthy entities.
-This tool, created by Bansi Patel, helps detect such phishing attempts by analyzing the URLs using machine learning techniques.
+This tool, created to, helps detect such phishing attempts by analyzing the URLs using machine learning techniques.

 ## **Features**
 - Detects phishing URLs using a trained machine learning model.